Stop! Think! Avoid more crises!

-One Crisis at a Time is a single issue campaign to persuade as many politicians, civil society organisations, and leaders to encourage Government to pause, reflect and avoid a no-deal Brexit, regardless of how you /they voted back in 2016.
+One Crisis at a Time is a single issue campaign to persuade as many politicians, civil society organisations, and leaders to encourage Government to opt for an extension, regardless of how you /they voted back in 2016.
 The UK is facing a completely new reality now that Brexit has happened.
 The questions we face are:

 - What sort of deal is best for the country?

 - How do we minimise the damage to jobs and living standards in the UK and focus all efforts on beating Covid-19?